beast-dev/doc/_posts/2019-02-10-ebov-local-clocks.md

 This was the rooting suggested by a much earlier analysis(Dudas and Rambaut 2014).

 Analysis was done by partitioning the genomes into 1st, 2nd & 3rd codon positions for the concatenated protein coding regions and a 4th partition comprising the concatenated intergenic regions.
 Each partition was given an HKY model with gamma distributed site-specific rates and parameters for each were unlinked.
-XML files for all the analyses are available here.
+[XML files for all the analyses are available here]().

 Here are the resulting trees.
 Firstly the local clock tree.
 The branches are coloured by rate with blue meaning lower than average.
-You can see the two clades that have been allowed a different rate and both have a slower rate than the rest of the tree (the Lokolia/Bikoro clade has a lower rate than the Beni/Muembe clade but not by much).
+You can see the two clades that have been allowed a different rate and both have a slower rate than the rest of the tree.

-Figure 3
+{% include image.html prefix="" file="news/EBOV_Reference_Set_13_LC1.MCC.tree.png" %}

+> **Figure 3.**

 Secondly, the relaxed clock tree.
 Here blue is again below-average rate and red denotes above-average rate.
 You can see that there is variation in rate across the tree (the clades of interest do, however, have the slowest rates).